“There can be no keener revelation of a society’s soul than the way in which it treats its children.”

 Over 60,000 vulnerable children roam the streets in Ghana living without the basic needs of life like food, shelter and health care.
 Sadly, many of these children become victims of human trafficking as they are recruited, harbored, or transported into situations of exploitation.
 One 9-year-old girl shared “If I do not sell at least 6 bags of water and bring back the money to my auntie she will beat me up.”
 This little girl was sold to a woman in Kumasi and enslaved for four years.
 She is just one example of the many young victims who face physical and mental abuse as they are forced into labor, begging, crime, prostitution, and forced marriage, and even become victims of organ removal.

-Information above is from Catholic Archdiocese of Kumasi NEWSLETTER
+Source: Catholic Archdiocese of Kumasi NEWSLETTER